If you want to know what the cable face pull is, what muscles it works, and what proper form looks like, this page will show you what to do.

 It’s best done with a long rope, or two ropes attached to a single carabiner.
 You’ll also need to use lighter weights and a slower, more controlled lifting tempo.

-Focusing more on the rear delts and upper back muscles would require a change in technique.
+Focusing more on the posterior deltoids and upper back muscles would require a change in technique.

 Specifically, you’d start off using an overhand grip, but with the chunky ends of the rope next to your little finger rather than your thumb.